k8gb-io/k8gb/docs/intro.md

 This is in contrast to most existing OSS GSLB solutions which focus on traditional ICMP, TCP and HTTP health checks.

+For canonical `k8gb.io/v1beta1` resources, when a host is backed by multiple Kubernetes Services, `spec.serviceHealthPolicy` controls how those Services are evaluated. `Any` is the default and keeps the existing behavior where one healthy Service makes the host healthy. `All` requires every referenced Service to exist and have ready endpoints, which is useful for applications that expose multiple required Services through one Ingress.

 ## Goals

 The goal of this project is to provide an implementation of a cloud native GSLB that meets the following requirements: